ps-resources/es-offerings-site-feed/_offerings/offering-workflow-consultation.md

 Today's developers are being asked to innovate faster than ever before.
 But, legacy workflows have become bloated by business and technology needs, regulatory requirements, and a host of other factors.
 Developers need to meet those requirements while promoting collaborative contributions.

-In this tailored consultation, a GitHub Professional Services expert will equip your team with the knowledge they need to evaluate, implement, document, and design a workflow solution optimized for your branching and release management strategy.
+In this tailored consultation, a GitHub Expert Services Engineer will equip your team with the knowledge they need to evaluate, implement, document, and design a workflow solution optimized for your branching and release management strategy.

 ## Target Audience